omarov10001/Portfolio/SQL Wolt Customer retention/README.md

 * Cohort based monthly retention for Retail product line
 * Cohort based monthly retention for Restaurant product line
+## Methodology

+I used two methods to manipulate the data and get it ready for Tableau visualization :
+1.Using SQL to manipulate the data , the result is ready table for visualization using Tableau.
+2.Using SQL , I union the both raw tables and then using Tableau LOD , I visualize the data.

 ## SQL Query
+### The First approach:

 * The Query aim  is to get table with 4 columns cohort month , cohort size , month number in the relation of the cohort month and percentage of customer retention of that month